 The MDR 26-pin connector provides reliable high-frequency transfer rates between the camera and the acquisition device.
 To access this connector, use a 3M Camera Link cable.
-Refer to the Camera Link Cables section of Appendix A, Cabling, for additional information about Camera Link cables, including available cable lengths and ordering information.
+For additional information on Camera Link cables, including ordering information and cable lengths, refer to the Camera Link Cables section of Appendix A, Cabling.

-Figure 3-2 shows the NI 1426 MDR 26-pin connector assignments.
-Refer to Table 3-1 for a description of the MDR 26-pin and 15-pin D-SUB signal connections.
+Figure 3-2 shows the NI 1428 MDR 26-pin connector assignments.
+Refer to Table 3-1 for a description of the MDR-26 and 68-pin VHDCI signal connections.